fotosyn/PiPaperStatus/README.md

 ![\[Pi Paper status installed on Raspberry Pi Zero camera rigs\]](https://github.com/fotosyn/PiPaperStatus/blob/main/pi-status-installed.jpg)

-This is a simple script which allows you to show some useful device information for those Raspberry Pi's you have running behind the scenes to make things happen.
+This is a simple script that allows you to show some useful device information for those Raspberry Pi's you have running behind the scenes to make things happen.
 It is inspired from setup of the [BerryCam for Raspberry Pi](https://berrycam.io) camera units that I regularly access on my own home network and most of the examples illustrated here cover this application.

 That said, its application could be used for just about any Raspberry Pi device doing any type of function.
 The code is fairly simple and easily customised to suit your needs.
 Out of the box (or should I say, repo) it will do the following: